 We provide a full support system and materials to help you raise the most money and have the biggest impact.

-Please take your time to read through our 'What is a Supporter Group' page and our Supporter Group FAQs.
-If you are interested in ongoing fundraising with The Brain Tumour Charity and this seems the right step for you then we'd love to hear from you.
+Please take your time to read through our Supporter Group FAQs.
+If you’re interested in ongoing fundraising with The Brain Tumour Charity and this seems the right step for you then we’d love to hear from you.
 Please do get in touch with our Supporter Groups team who will chat you through everything in more detail, you can call 01252 749043 or email email@example.com.

 What we provide

-A personalised fund logo, showing the name of your loved one
+- Your own Fund’s logo, showing the name of your loved one.

-Annual research updates in the area of your choice (paediatric research, high grade research, our Centres of Excellence programme or our HeadSmart campaign)
+- Annual research updates in the area of your choice: paediatric research, high grade research, our Collaborative Research programmes or our HeadSmart campaign.

-Invites to special events, lab tours and organised Supporter Group Days
+- Invites to special events for example, lab tours and monthly Supporter Group virtual meet ups.